How to write valid HTML/XHTML code to include Flash

 If the ISP filters too much, get another.
 Can’t be a problem with them around by the thousands.
 Using a device with lesser functionality means also accepting you can’t have all.
 Programs filtering on your own pc can be disabled or replaced.
 Surfing on your employers network can be limited by proxies, yes.
 But be honest: if js is filtered, chances are that embedded content is too.
 So in the end, yes, I do think that I’m not responsible for handling every combination of services / hardware / software that can exist.

-?
-Not that I don’t like looking for ways to fix things, but here’s nothing broken, only disliked.
-To me it’s a tag like another and I find it ideal for handling devices and browsers with reduced functionality.
+And about the noscript: don't you like to make things difficult ;)?
+Not that I don't like looking for ways to fix things, but here's nothing broken, only disliked.
+To me it's a tag like another and I find it ideal for handling devices and browsers with reduced functionality.
 So their users will have most of the functionallity provided by scripting, but admitted, sometimes with some quirks.
 Which is the choice the user made (see last para).
 After all, the streaming issue will remain, with or without noscript.
-And there’s no way we can fix it without using scripting…
+And there's no way we can fix it without using scripting…

 I admit, I’m a scripting guy.
 But to me it’s the way to go to handle browser quirks.
 Embedding through (x)html has some issues discussed above, and why would I put up the users with access to js with them?
 That seems worse than just using a tag I don’t like.

 Ok, that sounded lecturish.
 Sorry for that.
-But how on earth can we learn from each other if we don’t back our views?
+But how on earth can we learn from each other if we don't back our views?
 Not that I know it all, far from it.
-But in this example I would stay clear of embedding directly, except as a fallback (wasn’t noscript intended for just that?
+But in this example I would stay clear of embedding directly, except as a fallback (wasn't noscript intended for just that? ;)).
+Still, thanks for the tip to begin with.
+Didn't think of it last time I embedded directly, so it was hello html again :D.

 Stefan,

-Don’t worry.
-That’s the whole point of having comments, for people to express their view (in a civilized manner).
+Don't worry.
+That's the whole point of having comments, for people to express their view (in a civilized manner). π

 I love scripting too, but I don’t think we can ever take it for granted when developing a web site.
 It can be there to enhance the end user experience, but not as the cornerstone of it all (my stance on web applications differs slightly from this).

 Yeah well, web applications is what I usually make, so perhaps my view is a bit biased.
-And if we all agreed on everything, there wouldn’t be any progress, no?
-So keep on getting us to disagree
+And if we all agreed on everything, there wouldn't be any progress, no?
+So keep on getting us to disagree :D.

 Stefan,

-Absolutely, let’s shake on that!
+Absolutely, let's shake on that! π

 Using an object element prevents the Flash content from being exposed to a screen reader, which makes it a significant accessibility barrier.